kanake10/MyMedia/README.md

 ###

-This is basically a webpage that has   social media icons
+This is basically a webpage that has   social media icons that once clicked